folukealaba/ClusteredData_Warehouse/Readme.md

 # ClusteredData Warehouse

-This is to analyze fx deals by accepting deals and persisting in DB.
+This is to analyze fx deals by accepting deals and persisting in the DB.

 ##  Run - Docker
 ```sh
 docker-compose up
 ```

-2 / 2

-On the first run, the application will not run because MySQL database is still in the process of downloading.
-Please refrain from closing the application as it will automatically reconnect to synchronize with the database once the download is complete.

 ## Project Run
 #### How to run the project